ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experimental Results

 \paragraph{Datasets} To this end, we evaluate on CYP enzyme prediction.
 Unlike the instance-varying setting above, each subtask is defined with respect to a fixed enzyme target and the tasks are predicting the biological functionality of the given molecule to the fixed target: inhibitory effects or substrate specificity.
 Specifically, we consider five CYP inhibition subtasks to CYP1A2, CYP2C19, CYP2C9, CYP2D6, and CYP3A4 enzymes~\citep{cypinhibit}, and three CYP substrate subtasks for CYP2C9, CYP2D6, and CYP3A4 enzymes~\citep{cypstrate}, from the TDC dataset~\citep{tdc}.
 These benchmarks therefore evaluate whether the merged model can capture not only detailed molecular structural variation under a shared target, but also biologically meaningful interaction types.

 \paragraph{Results} As shown in Table~\ref{tab:cyp_interaction_prediction}, ES-Merging achieves the best average performance, suggesting that it more effectively preserves and integrates expert knowledge required for target-specific functionality prediction.
-In contrast, on the CYP substrate tasks, most merging baselines underperform Mol-LLaMA, likely because these tasks rely heavily on molecular structural understanding under a fixed-target setting.
-Notably, ES-Merging achieves performance that is comparable to or better than Mol-LLaMA, suggesting that embedding-signal-based merging can not only integrate modality-specific expertise more effectively but also enhance cross-modal understanding.
+In contrast, on the CYP substrate tasks, most merging baselines based on the parameter signals underperform Mol-LLaMA, because these tasks largely rely on molecular structural understanding under a fixed-target setting.
+ES-Merging achieves performance comparable to or better than Mol-LLaMA, indicating that embedding-signal-based merging preserves molecular structural understanding while incorporating target-specific functional knowledge from expert models.